boku-ilen/geodot-plugin/README.md

 The RasterTileExtractor is a separate CMake project.
 CLion is recommended for development; for building, CMake is enough.

+### VectorExtractor

+Same as RasterTileExtractor.

 ### Geodot-Plugin

 Run `scons platform=<platform>` in the root directory.
 The compiled plugin and the RasterTileExtractor library dependency will be placed in the demo project. (`<platform>` must be replaced with your platform, e.g. `linux`.)

 ### Packaging

-For building a self-contained plugin for use in other projects, it is recommended to move `libgdal` into the same directory as `libgeodot` and `libRasterTileExtractor` (`demo/addons/geodot/<platform>/`)
+For building a self-contained plugin for use in other projects, it is recommended to move `libgdal` into the same directory as `libgeodot` and the other libraries (`demo/addons/geodot/<platform>/`).

 Note: This is currently only possible on Linux because rpath is used.
 [Help is needed for building and packaging on Windows!](https://github.com/boku-ilen/geodot-plugin/issues/1)